Jeremy Chan

 After becoming a mother, Christina redirected her efforts toward educating Chinese culture and language.
 Having taught her children Mandarin for many years, she later began teaching others by using techniques such as storytelling, visual imagery, and introducing 'worldbuilding' concepts into her lessons.

 Christina holds an MBA from the University of Chicago Booth School of Business and a BS from the University of Southern California.
 A former Miss Los Angeles Chinatown - Queen, she also won Miss Photogenic.
-Currently, Christina serves as the Pageant Chair for the 2025 Miss Los Angeles Chinatown Pageant.

 Read More